philippmuench/operon_analysis_pipeline/manuscript.md

 Prior to homology searches, all bacterial genome assemblies were annotated using Prokka version 1.14.6 to ensure consistent gene prediction and annotation across the dataset.
 We processed 8,587 *Enterococcus faecalis* genome assemblies obtained from public databases, with each genome annotated using species-specific parameters (--kingdom Bacteria --genus Enterococcus --species faecalis).

-Prokka annotation was performed using a high-throughput SLURM array job architecture, processing genomes in batches of 100 with up to 20 parallel batches to optimize computational efficiency.
-Each annotation job was allocated 4 CPU cores and 8 GB memory with a 24-hour time limit.
-The annotation pipeline generated eight output files per genome: gene feature format files (.gff), protein sequences (.faa), nucleotide gene sequences (.ffn), genomic nucleotide sequences (.fna), GenBank format (.gbk), feature tables (.tsv), statistics summaries (.txt), and processing logs (.log).

-Quality control was implemented through comprehensive validation scripts that verified the presence and integrity of all expected output files.
-Successfully annotated genomes averaged 2,824 predicted genes per genome, yielding a total of approximately 24.3 million gene predictions across the complete dataset.
-This standardized annotation provided the foundation for subsequent homology searches by ensuring consistent gene boundaries and feature identification across all analyzed genomes.

 ## BLAST-based Homology Search

 We employed a multi-strategy BLAST search approach to comprehensively identify operon homologs across bacterial genomes.
 Reference sequences for the seven-gene operon (frpC, glpC, ptsD, ptsC, ptsB, ptsA, fruR) were extracted from the *Enterococcus faecalis* V583 genome and used as queries in four complementary search strategies.